ArminRehberger/CNC-mill/README.md

 The tool length can be automatically measured with a tool length sensor.
 The state of the digital inputs are displayed (Reference sensors X, Y, Z, emergency stop and tool length sensor.
-Four bytes, Hexadecimal, are used to transfer the actual positions of the axis from the Teensi to the Pi (0.0000 to 9999.9999 mm)
+Four bytes, Hexadecimal, are used to transfer the actual positions of the axis from the Teensy to the Pi (0.0000 to 9999.9999 mm)

 Disclaimer: